5 Great Adventures You Can Still Pull Off in 2019

 So you didn’t plan far enough in advance to reserve a permit for backpacking this summer in Yosemite, Grand Teton, Glacier, or another popular national park, eh?
 So, now what?
-Where will you take a big outdoor adventure in 2018?
+Where will you take a big outdoor adventure this year?
 Here are five backpacking trips that even slackers still have time to plan and execute this year.
-Four of them are in top-tier national parks for backpacking, and the fifth is a multi-day hike with national park-caliber mountain scenery.
+Three of them are in top-tier national parks for backpacking, and the other two are multi-day hikes with national park-caliber mountain scenery.

 But don’t sit on your hands any longer.
 Read through this list now and start the gears turning to make one of these trips happen this year.
-You’ll be much happier if you do.
-You can leave a comment at the bottom of this story to share your thoughts about these suggestions (or offer others), and write to me later to thank me.
+You’ll be glad you did.

 Hike Into the Grand Canyon

 I’ve hiked into the Big Ditch enough times—including recently spending four days on the Thunder River-Deer Creek Loop off the North Rim (which you will read about at The Big Outside soon)—to understand two fundamental backpacker truths about it: First, no other place compares to it, period—there’s only one Grand Canyon; and second, every trip there deserves five stars, each so scenic and special that it’s hard to imagine ever getting enough of this place.
 Of course, many other backpackers share that view, so competition for backcountry permits is stiff, especially for the popular Bright Angel and South and North Kaibab trails.
 Now is the time to plan a backpacking trip for October, a prime month for hiking in the Grand Canyon.
 Mark your calendar for June 1 to apply for a permit for October.